danpeirce/photogate-box-ssd1306term/doc/Time_AllEdges_1Gate.md

 ## Simple Python Script for Host Computer

 One could write a program in C language for the host computer but using a Python script saves a lot of time and effort.
-As an example see [gate1.py](../host/gate1.py)
+As an example see [host/gate1.py](../host/gate1.py)

+## GUI added to host/gate1.py to make host/gate1gui.pyw